Pieris rapae rapae

 Cabbage White

-This Eurasian/N. African immigrant arrived in the United States in the 1860s and is now an established resident even in New Zealand.
-It can fly year-round, weather permitting, using mustard-family plants including garden varieties.
-The mustard oils make the adult butterfly distasteful to birds, while the larvae have a fluid on their setae (little hairs) that repels ants.
-They are actually quite an attractive, graceful butterfly with nicely-shaped wings.
+This immigrant arrived in North America from Europe in the 1860s and is now an established resident.
+It can fly year-round in warmer climes, using a variety of mustard-family plants including garden varieties.
+Compounds in the mustard plants make the adult butterfly distasteful to predators, and the larvae have an oily fluid on their setae (little hairs) that repels ants and other insects.
+They are actually quite an attractive, graceful butterfly whose wings have a classic shape.
+This is a great species for kids to rear, and the life cycle proceeds relatively rapidly from egg to adult.

 Pieris rapae taking nectar in the garden.
 April 18, 2014.